doums/dmap.nvim/README.md

     warn = '╸',
     error = '╸',
   },
-  -- max height of the diagnostic map window
+  -- max height of the diagnostic window
   -- if not set defaults to the height of the reference window -- must be positive win_max_height = nil,
+  -- alignment of the diagnostic window relative to the reference window -- `left` | `right` win_align = 'right',
+  -- horizontal offset (in character cell) of the diagnostic window -- must be positive win_h_offset = 1,
+  -- vertical offset (in character cell) of the diagnostic window -- must be positive win_v_offset = 1,
   -- ignore these diagnostic sources ignore_sources = {},
   -- ignore these filetypes buffer ignore_filetypes = { 'NvimTree' },
   -- severity option passed to `vim.diagnostic.get()` (`:h diagnostic-severity`) severity = nil,
-  -- vertical offset of the diagnostic window (in character cells) -- must be positive v_offset = 0,
   -- override arguments passed to `nvim_open_win` (see `:h nvim_open_win`)
   -- ⚠ can potentially break the plugin, use at your own risk nvim_float_api = nil,